gatk555/simavr/README.md

 + ELF format firmware is parsed for debugging information, see below.
 + New IRQs for setting analogue voltages during simulation and for ACOMP.
 + Some additional and some expanded tests.
-+ Some Pull Requests that are not yet integrated upstream are included.
++ Some Pull Requests that are not yet integrated upstream may be included.
 + Miscellaneous bug fixes.

 There is an additional library dependency, libdwarf, that extracts